jdlogan0/chordclash-dev-portfolio/README.md

         nextBeat = beatTimes[beatNumCurrent].ToString();
     }
 ```
-In Blueprints, I just had the component start moving immediately with Begin Play.
+In Blueprints, the component starts moving immediately with Begin Play.

 Unfortunately, the timing didn't always work well, with the song often playing slightly after notes started spawning.
 It was never consistent, so I couldn't just set an offset and call it a day.
 I'd need to find a new method.

 ### Sequences

 While I couldn't find many tutorials related to rhythm games in Unreal (particularly those not involving plugins), there were tutorials for timing events to music using sequences.
 I hadn't wanted to use this method at first mostly because I wanted to leave open the possibility of changing note speed (a feature that some rhythm games have so that the notes don't get cramped in more difficult songs), which would be harder to implement in a sequence, where the tracks are relatively set in stone.
-That, and I wanted to see if there was a method where the timing of notes didn't have to be directly edited in Unreal.
+I had also wanted to see if there was a method where the timing of notes didn't have to be directly edited in Unreal.
 As neither of these things were a huge priority, sequences were worth trying.

-I still used Reaper to get the timing of notes correct, then created a sequence with the NoteSpawner bound to it.
+I still used Reaper to get the timing of notes correct, then created a sequence with an actor for spawning notes bound to it (this actor, NoteSpawner, handled most note-related functions).
 It had a trigger event track with 4 sections to easily keep track of which lanes a note was being fired from.
 All of the keys connected to an event in the NoteSpawner, with the lane as the only variable.
+When all of the keys were in the right spot, they were dragged back by two seconds so that they would hit the bar at the correct time after moving downwards.
 Besides being a very tedious task, I also had some trouble with getting the keys bound to the event.
 When I went into properties, the correct event didn't always show up, and I kept accidentally creating new events.
 Looking back (after doing the same process for multiple songs), there had likely been a key I was binding incorrectly and then copied, causing the issue to be present throughout the song.

 *maybe screenshot of right clicking to show properties for a key*

-When all of the keys were in the right spot, I dragged all of them back by two seconds so that they would hit the bar at the correct time after moving downwards.

-The timing worked very well, with no gap between the event firing and the note spawning, and lag messing with the sync was a non-issue because both the audio and the note spawning were tied to the sequence.
+The timing worked with no gap between the event firing and the note spawning, and lag messing with the sync was a non-issue because both the audio and the note spawning were tied to the sequence.

 **insert picture from test here**